pallets/flask/docs/patterns/streaming.rst

 can keep the request context around during the execution of the generator::

-    from flask import stream_with_context, request, Response
+    from flask import stream_with_context, request

     @app.route('/stream')
     def streamed_response():